dteklavya/dteklavya.github.io/Projects.md

 # Projects

+## Python Bhashini Package

+Devloped Python package to ineract with Bhashini APIs (language solutions for Indian languages using LLMs).
+It is a stanalone package ready to be used in any Python application allowing users to leverage Bhashini APIs without much effort.

+## DRF APIs for Bhashini

+Developed Django REST API that uses Bhanshini package and provides easy to use end-points - makes intergrating Bhashini APIs in any Django app a breeze.

+API is duly documented using Swagger Spectacular.

+## Front-end for Bhashini Django API

+Developed a UI using Next.JS/React.JS using Bhashini API.

 ## Swagger

 Used Swagger for documenting complicated API endpoints using Django Serializers.
 Documentation included clearly defined parameters and response data structure.
 Also customized Swagger to filter endpoints based on authenticated user.

 ## DevOps / AWS

+Dockerized Django (REST) application with Gunicorn and Nginx.

 Helped to fix bugs in core process responsible for bringing up an EC2 instance and installing all needed dependencies.